-This sticker shows you what pins on the JVS joystick looms go to which buttons and joystick contacts.
+The joystick pod sticker shows you what pins are on the JVS joystick looms go to which buttons and joystick contacts, very handy.

 This board is situated on the left when you open the joystick pod and controls all the joystick and button inputs.

 The main body has two hand holes on the back to help when moving the machine around, inside the machine at the back of the hand holes are two white painted sheet metal covers to stop your hands entering the machine.